GPR-C/DTL-0PN-Digital-Commons/README.md

 **Regulatory Scheme Review**

-- As Quebec is implementing enforceable  Consent Law on Sept 22, this is our chance to test this out.
+- As Quebec is implementing enforceable  Consent Law on Sept 22, this is the first chance to test this out in Canada.
-E.g. Invalidate cookies under Quebec law and replace the IABCanada Transparency and Consent framework with a real one. - as a program to create an International Digital Consent Code of Conduct,  (IDCC)
+E.g. For example invalidate cookies under Quebec law and suggest an update to a regulated Transparency and Consent framework, in which DPO's have credentialsm and adtech is done with a receipt exchange,  a program running an International Regulated Digital(Transparency &) Consent Code of Conduct (IRDCCC) transparency is silent.

-1. International law and standard must be used for interoperability - a  transparency code of conduct being proposed for review between Quebec and France .
-The outcome requiring, receipts,
+1. International law and standard must be used for interoperability - a  transparency code of conduct being proposed for review between Quebec and France, must use open international regulatory instruments as a baseline to measure transparency performance against what would be 'expected to be adequate' for the digital governance of privacy expectations.
-2. The scheme being proposes is that only notarized and verified claims are required by services to identify people in online services.
+2. This regulatory scheme  proposes that notarized and verified claims are required by services to identify people in online services.
+And that Digital Consent Tokens must be Anchored, with a notice receipt
 3. Addressing the critical flaw in digital identity management security technology, enabling the constant breach of protected data.
-4. Approving an international Digital Consent Scheme to enable peer to peer transparency and security
+4. Approving an international Digital Consent Scheme to enable peer to peer transparency and security, this will

-10x security.
-The architecture presented is a mirrored record of processing scheme is a next generation security solution, that takes back control of the digital commons, with digitally twinned and notarised digital privacy.
+- 10x security and privacy
+- Enable people to control their and own their own social profile.
+The architecture presented is a mirrored record of processing scheme, which is synchronic as it is used to indicate if there are changes in the performance of transparency (conformance) and the integrity of the purpose (compliance) as a differential transparency signalling in the AuthC protocol.
+- Evolving receipts as a trust tool for the next generation security solution, framework for engendering a digital commons.

 **Empowering Individuals**
 With notarized digital credentials, individuals can use this in a Self-Actioning-System protected model to become issuers of digital consent tokens, their own personal digital currency called a consent receipt.